Yellow fever in Buenos Aires: The events

 On 27 January 1871, three cases of yellow fever were diagnosed in Buenos Aires.
 They were all in the San Telmo neighbourhood, which is full of tenements.
 From this date on, many more cases were registered, mostly in that neighbourhood.
 The doctors Tamini, Salvador Larrosa and Montes de Oca warned the City Commission of the outbreak of an epidemic.
-But the Commission, under the leadership of Narciso Martínez de Hoz, disregarded their warnings and failed to publicise the cases.
+But the commission, under the leadership of Narciso Martínez de Hoz, disregarded their warnings and failed to publicise the cases.
 The controversy grew and was reported by the newspapers.

 Meanwhile, the Municipality intensified preparations for the official carnival festivities.
-At the end of February, the doctor Eduardo Wilde said there was an outbreak of the fever (with 10 cases registered on 22 February) and he left some apples, but the people were too entertained by the carnival festivities to listen to his warning.
+At the end of February, the doctor Eduardo Wilde said there was an outbreak of the fever (with 10 cases registered on 22 February) and he left the blocks, but the people were too entertained by the carnival festivities to listen to his warning.

 By the end of February at total of 300 cases had been registered, and March began with over 40 deaths a day, rising to 100 by day 6.
 All were caused by the fever.
 By now, the plague was hitting the aristocratic neighbourhoods too.
 Dances were prohibited.
 A third of the inhabitants decided to abandon the city.
 On 4 March, the Tribune newspaper commented that by night the streets were so dark "it truly appeared as if the terrible scourge had swept away all the residents".
 Yet the worst by far was to come.

 The General Men's Hospital, the General Women's Hospital, the Hospital Italiano and the orphanage were all overwhelmed.
 So they created other emergency centres such as the Lazareto de San Roque (the Hospital Ramos Mejía today) and others were rented privately.

 The port was quarantined and the provinces closed their borders to people or goods coming from Buenos Aires.